francesco-innocenti/Neuro_AI_Papers/README.md

 [Parallel Distributed Processing Theory in the Age of Deep Networks](http://www.sciencedirect.com/science/article/pii/S1364661317302164)

-[Toward an Integration of Deep Learning and Neuroscience](https://www.frontiersin.org/articles/10.3389/fncom.2016.00094/full)
+[Toward an Integration of Deep Learning and Neuroscience](https://www.frontiersin.org/articles/10.3389/fncom.2016.00094/full) by Marblestone, Wayne & Kording (2016)

+An early review putting forward three hypothesis about the brain based on machine learning ideas: (i) the brain optimises objective functions, (ii) objective functions are diverse across areas and change over development, and (iii) specialised architectures can solve specific computational problems.

 [Deep Neural Networks: A New Framework for Modeling Biological Vision and Brain Information Processing](https://www.annualreviews.org/doi/10.1146/annurev-vision-082114-035447) by Kriegeskorte (2015)